wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 {: #integrating-root-zone-data }

+Any mechanism that a recursive resolver can use to serve the data obtained in {{protocol-steps}} in such a way that it is functionally indishinguishable to a client from having followed regular DNS resolution processes should be considered an acceptable implementation.
+Two example implementation descriptions are included in the following two subsections.

+### Pre-caching the root zone data

+Once the root zone data has been collected and verified as complete and correct ({{protocol-steps}}), a resolver MAY simply update its cache with the newly obtained values.
+This functionally entirely alleviates the need for sending any (other) DNS requests to the RSS.

+### Running a local authoratative copy of the root zone in parallel

+{{RFC8806}} described an implementation mechanism where a copy of the root zone could be run in an authoratative server running in parallel to the recursive resolver.
+The recursive resolver could then be configured to simply point at this parallel server for obtaining data related to the root zone instead of the RSS itself.
+Note that
+{{RFC8806}} required that the parallel server be running on a loopback address and this specification removes that requirement and allows the parallel service to run on any address it can legitimately be used on.
+Note that the server MUST NOT use an address of one of the official root server addresses in the root zone.

 # Operational Considerations

+/* TOP POSTING ED (WH): I believe we can delete the following discussion, but didn't want to do so without chatting with WK first. */

 /* ED (WH): I don't think we can get away without describing how/where to pull this information from at some point.
 The ICANN https servers are one source,